killeik/online/content/web/index.md

 So far, I haven't figured out exactly how I'm going to display a list of all the sites I've found.
 This is a bit of a challenge, because I plan to have 200+ entities there.
-Therefore, at the moment, I will save all links in a  simple document below, and then use the links from it.
+Therefore, at the moment, I will save all links in a  [simple document](/web/websites/), and then use the links from it.